yawen32/data-512-a2/README.md

 # data-512-a2: Bias in data

 ## Goal
 The goal of this project is to explore the concept of bias by analyzing the data of policical articles from different countries on Wikepidia.
-The project is expected to in two aspects:
+The project is supposed to perform an analysis in two aspects: existence and quality of policial articles for each country.

 ## License of the source data and Wikimedia Foundation terms of use
 1. Wikimedia REST API is licensed under the CC-BY-SA 3.0 and GFDL licenses